 Enabling Azure AD Premium

 The first step to implementing multifactor authentication for remote workers using Microsoft Teams is to enable Active Azure AD Premium.
 An easy way to activate the offer is to go to Azure Active Directory.
 In the new blade, click on Security and then click on conditional access.
-A banner on the right side will be displayed, informing the user to activate the Azure Premium offer to get access to all resources.
+A banner on the right side will be displayed, informing the user to activate the Azure Premium offer to access all resources.
 That is what we are looking for.
 Click on it (Item 1), and then on Activate located under Azure AD Premium P2 (Item 2), as depicted in the image below.

 These new groups can be created on your Active Directory on-premises (if you are synchronizing) or in Azure Active Directory.
 We may need new groups to support your upcoming solutions being enabled to the users.
 Your design and business requirements may vary.
 Thus, it is hard to say when to use a single group or several.